eulow/boreDOM/README.md

 ##### `.empty`

-Empties the innerHTML of each element.
+Empties the innerHTML of each element by setting it to an empty string.

 ##### `.append(child)`